eclipse-xpanse/xpanse-website/docs/intro.md

 Let's get started by **launching OSC runtime** and **deploying a simple managed service**.

-You will create a simple service descriptor and you will deploy to Open Services Cloud using the orchestrator REST API.
+You will create a simple service descriptor, and you will deploy to Open Services Cloud using the orchestrator REST API.

 ### What you'll need